 In 1991, one of the finest games made by The Bitmap Brothers saw the light of day: GODS, a puzzle platformer which follows the story of Hercules’s ascension to godhood.
-Almost two decades later, GODS returns in the form of GODS Remastered, developed by Robot Riot UG and Sound of Games, and soon coming to a platform near you.
+Almost three decades later, GODS returns in the form of GODS Remastered, developed by Robot Riot UG and Sound of Games, and soon coming to a platform near you.

 While platformers were not exactly a rarity in the early 90s, GODS distinguished itself from the crowd with a couple of features.
 Somewhat slow and methodical, the game focused on switch puzzles and exploration as much as it did on combat and platforming.